Béla Biszku: Criminal investigation and trial

 The National Assembly adopted a so-called "lex Biszku" bill, which aims to prosecute former leading communist politicians and law enforcement officials who are seen as responsible for the deterring of the 1956 uprising.
 Gergely Gulyás told a press conference in October 2011 that the bill is constitutional and consistent with international law.

 A criminal investigation against Biszku was opened in 2011.
 He is being charged with "denial of communist crimes" that may result in a three-year jail sentence.

 On 10 September 2012, Biszku was placed under house arrest on charge of suspicion of committing war crimes.
 He is the first politician of the 1956 Communist leadership to face a criminal inquiry.
 He is accused of failing to protect civilians in wartime.
 In addition, he needs to hold responsibility for ordering the security forces to open fire on crowds.
 In case, he is found guilty of the charges brought up against him, which he himself has denied, he could face a life imprisonment.

 His trial was scheduled to begin on 18 March 2014.
-On May 13, 2014, he has been found guilty of war crimes during the suppression of the 1956 uprising.
+On 13 May 2014 he was found guilty of war crimes during the suppression of the 1956 uprising.
 He was convicted of ordering security forces to open fire on civilians, killing 49 people, and was sentenced to five years and six months in prison.
 Biszku was also found guilty of other charges, including "denial of communist crimes".
 However, the Metropolitan Court of Appeals set aside the first degree sentence and ordered a new trial on 1 June 2015.
 The Court of Appeals argued that there were "essential and substantive differences between establishing historical responsibility and criminal responsibility."

 During the repeat procedure, the Metropolitan Court of Budapest sentenced Biszku to two years in prison, suspended for three years for complicity in war crimes on 17 December 2015.
 The court also ruled, however, that there was insufficient evidence that Biszku as Minister of the Interior and member of the MSZMP's so-called Provisional Executive Committee had issued the order to fire on 49 protesters in Salgótarján in December 1956 or beat up academics in March 1957.

 Biszku died in Budapest on 31 March 2016 at the age of 94, before the potential sentence of the repeat procedure's second degree.
 Fruzsina Skrabski, who made that documentary film which brought Biszku's impunity and high pension salary to the surface, said the Hungarian jurisdiction "are awaiting his death [...] to prevent the start of an avalanche [...] with regard to the impeachment of former high-ranking Communist politicians."